-There’s only one underwire bra with extended sizing in the universe – that I could find – that has a lace panel to act as a cleavage cover.
+There’s only one underwire bra with extended sizing in the universe – that I could find – that has a modesty panel of lace to act as a cleavage cover.
 The moment I saw this, I had to have it!

-As an alternative to the Le Mystere bra with the built in cleavage cover, you can also use something like the Cami Secret, which is a triangle of fabric that snaps onto your bra and tucks under your top.
+As an alternative to the T-shirt bra with the built in cover for cleavage, you can also use something like the Cami Secret, which is a triangle of fabric that snaps onto your bra and tucks under your top.

-I tried the Cami Secret and while it worked decently well, I wasn’t a fan of the fabric.
-However, pictured above are similar but different brands (that are highly-rated) to try out – the fabric might be nicer on those!
+I tried the Cami Secret, and while it worked decently well, I wasn’t a fan of the fabric.
+However, pictured here is a similar brand (that is highly-rated) to try out – the fabric might be nicer on those!

-Remember, my goal is to not wear a camisole under a top, because I don’t want an extra layer in hot weather.
-However, Uniqlo’s AIRism line was recommended by so many TFG readers that I had to check it out.
-My plan was to order a camisole, cut off the bottom, and hem in so it was just longer than my bra.
+Remember, my goal is not to wear a camisole under my top, because I don’t want an extra layer in hot weather.
+However, Uniqlo’s AIRism line was recommended by so many TFG readers, that I had to check it out.
+My plan was to order a camisole, cut off the bottom, and hem it so it was just longer than my bra.

 I ordered the Uniqlo AIRism camisole and their “sleeveless top” (tank top), which is pictured above.

 I LOVE the tank!
 It comes up high enough to cover my cleavage.
-Also, the straps are just wide enough to cover bra straps, but are thinner than most tanks.
-This top packs into a tiny space, is easy to hand wash, and dries quickly.
+Also, the straps are just wide enough to cover bra straps but are thinner than most tanks.
+This top packs into a tiny space are easy to hand wash and dries quickly.
 Amazing for travel!